-- Of the members of the Board of Directors: the shareholders. - Of the members of the Management Committee and the SOLUNION Group and Business Unit's Management Committee: the Board of Directors or designated committees. - Of the holders of key functions (heads): the Board of Directors or designated committees.
+Of the members of the local Board of Directors: The Board of Directors.

+- Of the members of the Management Committee and the SOLUNION Group and Business Unit's Management Committee: The Board of Directors or designated committees. - Of the holders of Key Functions (heads): The Board of Directors or designated committees.